MJAlexander/blogdown-website/content/home/about.md

 I am a PhD candidate in the [Demography Department](http://demog.berkeley.edu/) at the University of California, Berkeley.
 My research interests include statistical demography, mortality and health inequalities, and small-area population issues.
 I expect to graduate in May 2018 and am currently on the job market.

-This semester (Fall 2017) I am a visiting student in the [Demography School](http://demography.anu.edu.au/) at the Australian National University.
 I have worked on research projects with the World Health Organization, UNICEF, the Bill and Melinda Gates Foundation, and the [Human Mortality Database](http://mortality.org/).
 Professionally, I have been a Fellow at [Data Science for Social Good](https://dssg.uchicago.edu/), and a research officer at the ANU's [Centre for Aboriginal Economic Policy Research](http://caepr.anu.edu.au/).

 Outside of work and study I am interested in photography, cycling, and music.